Ritankar-Ultraboy09/Zoom_automated_joiner_solutions/README.md

 Just another Easy Program, Which will help you to launch zoom and join meetings automatically.

 # A close observation:-
 Now , unlike MS Teams, Zoom app has a feature where you can not start a meeting , untill is started by THE HOST or THE ORGANIZER.
-Now this thing has both drawbacks and advantages:-
+Now this thing has a drawback as well as an advantage:-

 ### * Advantage
  1. You need not have to worry about joning to early or too late, The whole beginning and the and ending process of the meeting stays in the hands of the Host, so there is no     OVERUSAGE of Internet in Both the cases.